iherman/r2epub/README.md

 npm run build
 ```

-The last entry compiles all the typescript code in the javascript and is only necessary if the programs are ran directly.
+The last entry compiles all the typescript code into javascript.

 Follow specific instructions based on your needs/interest below: